For all of us

 Major industries include tourism, horticulture, forestry and mining.
 Tourism is a significant contributor to economic activity in the region, with world renowned attractions such as Litchfield and Kakadu national parks, as well as the Daly River for recreational fishing and camping.
 Mining activity in the region includes gold and other minerals around Pine Creek.

-Big River is the Territory’s second largest region and extends from the Ord Bonaparte area in the west to the Gulf of Carpentaria in the east.
-The Big River region is made up of small communities separated by long distances.
+Big Rivers is the Territory’s second largest region and extends from the Ord Bonaparte area in the west to the Gulf of Carpentaria in the east.
+The Big Rivers region is made up of small communities separated by long distances.
 The town of Katherine is the main centre.

 The town of Katherine is a natural transport crossway connecting Darwin and Alice Springs with Western Australia and Queensland.
 Recognising this strategic importance has enabled Katherine to develop as a major regional logistics and agribusiness hub.